-A global pandemic linked to a novel strain of coronavirus (Covid-19) has severely disrupted economies and financial markets worldwide.
+A global pandemic linked to a novel strain of coronavirus (Covid-19) has severely disrupted economies and financial markets worldwide since 2020.
 The introduction of lockdown measures and other restrictions initially caused economies in many regions to contract, trade to decline, production capacity to decrease, growth forecasts to be cut and supply chains to be disrupted.
-In a second phase, the roll-out of vaccination campaigns and the adaptation of economic actors allowed the gradual lifting of these measures and restrictions, leading to a recovery in economic activity.
-While uncertainties remain, both in terms of the public health situation (e.g., the appearance and spread of new strains) and the economy (e.g., the extent and durability of the recovery, the effects of the tapering or ending of government support measures etc.), various growth forecasts converge on a strong economic recovery.
-For example, the IMF's October 2021 projections are for world economic growth of 5.9 % in 2021 and 4.9 % in 2022.
-For 2021, the outlook has been lowered for emerging and developing countries, particularly for emerging Asia, and raised for advanced countries.
+In a second phase, the rollout of vaccination campaigns and the adaptation of economic actors allowed the gradual adaptation of these measures and restrictions, leading to a recovery in economic activity.
+As a result, various growth forecasts converge on a strong economic recovery.

-Uncertainties remain, however, as to the extent and durability of the recovery.
-Various points of friction could affect the trajectory of economic recovery.
-International supply chains - which had been strained severely by the pandemic- related mobility restrictions - remain heavily disrupted, generating shortages of certain consumer goods (such as a dearth of semiconductors causing delays in the production of telephones and automobiles) and oil and gas supply and labor market constraints, having both specific (e.g. raw materials price increases) and general (i.e., inflation rate) effects on prices.
+Nevertheless, uncertainties remain as to the strength and sustainability of the recovery of the public health situation (e.g., the appearance of new strains of the virus, and the reaction to the containment measures adopted by some Asian countries in the first half of 2022) which could lead to a further deterioration of the situation.
+Various complicating factors will continue to affect the trajectory of economic recovery.
+International supply chains - which had been strained severely by the pandemic - related mobility restrictions - remain heavily disrupted, generating shortages of certain consumer goods (such as a dearth of semiconductors causing delays in the production of telephones and automobiles) and oil and gas supply and labor market constraints, having both specific (e.g. raw materials price increases) and general (i.e. inflation rate) effects on prices.

 Further, while various governments and central banks implemented and supplemented measures to support the economy and its recovery - in order to mitigate the adverse economic and market consequences of the pandemic - there can be no assurance that such measures will suffice to redress the pandemic's negative impact on the regional or global economy over time, entirely compensate for or mitigate regional or global recessions (which occurred and could recur), or fully and over time prevent possible disruptions to the financial markets.
 The lifting of government support measures could also harm economic activity and the financial strength of economic actors.
-Overall, the crisis has impacted and may continue to impact the economies of the principal countries where the BNP Paribas Group operates, particularly its domestic markets (France, Italy, Belgium and Luxembourg), which collectively represented 59% of its total gross credit exposures as of December 31, 2020.
+Overall, the crisis has impacted and may continue to impact the economies of the principal countries where the BNP Paribas Group operates, particularly its Domestic Markets (France, Italy, Belgium and Luxembourg), which collectively represented 57% of its total gross credit exposures as of December 31, 2021.
 The Group's results and financial condition have been and could continue to be adversely impacted by the effects of the crisis related to the pandemic and the resulting disruption of economic activity in the Group's principal markets.
 In particular, the crisis significantly affected the Group's cost of risk in 2020, reflecting macroeconomic projections based on various scenarios applying the framework in place prior to the crisis.
-Under this framework, macroeconomic projections - specifically GDP estimates and forecasts - are key to calculating the cost of risk, and the consequences of the health crisis included a decrease in GDP growth estimates for many of the Group's markets.
+Under this framework, macroeconomic projections - specifically GDP estimates and forecasts are key to calculating the cost of risk, and the consequences of the health crisis included a decrease in GDP growth estimates for many of the Group's markets.
 The cost of risk calculation also takes into account the specific dynamics of the crisis in 2020, along with anticipated future impacts on credit and counterparty risk, including the consequences of lockdown measures on economic activity and the impact of government support measures and decisions.
 These factors contributed to the substantial increase in the Group's cost of risk in 2020 (66 basis points).
-As a result, net income attributable to the Group in 2020 amounted to EUR 7.1 billion, down 13.5% compared to 2019.